 To configure different firewall policies for SSIDs that connect to the same network

-If you configure multiple SSIDs for your AP devices and you want to set different firewall policies for each SSID, you can enable VLAN tagging in the SSID and then use the VLAN ID associated with each SSID in policies specific to each SSID.
+If you configure multiple SSIDs for your APs and you want to set different firewall policies for each SSID, you can enable VLAN tagging in the SSID and then use the VLAN ID associated with each SSID in policies specific to each SSID.
 For example, you could add a different HTTP packet filter policy for each SSID that specifies the VLAN associated with that SSID.

 To separate the traffic on the same physical network to different logical networks

-If you have several AP devices connected to the same physical network, VLAN tagging gives you the ability to separately examine traffic for the wireless clients connected to each SSID.
+If you have several APs connected to the same physical network, VLAN tagging gives you the ability to separately examine traffic for the wireless clients connected to each SSID.
 For example, if you run a network analyzer, you can use the VLAN tags to see the traffic for the VLAN ID associated with an SSID.

 For example, if you want to create two SSIDs that use VLAN tags, you can create three VLANs with the VLAN IDs 10, 20, and 30.

 - VLAN ID 10, in the Trusted zone — For the SSID for wireless connections to the trusted network